9Siravet/Resume/README.md

 ---

 ##  📃 **About Me**
-A Computer Science student with practical experience in developing mobile applications using Flutter, including real-world projects such as a Safety Audit system with API integration and image upload features.
-Skilled in Python, JavaScript, and UI/UX design, with a strong willingness to learn and adapt in a professional environment.
-Seeking an opportunity to apply and further develop technical skills in software development.
+I am a student from Kasetsart University, Sriracha Campus, with a strong interest in IT support and software development.
+I have experience in troubleshooting hardware, software, and network systems, as well as developing mobile applications using Flutter and integrating REST APIs.
+I am a fast learner, detail-oriented, and able to work well both independently and as part of a team.
+I am eager to gain real-world experience and continuously improve my technical skills.

 ---
 ##  📚 **Project**